 If you’re looking to up the ante in your outdoor patio or porch décor making a solar table lamp will do the trick.
-This easy DIY project takes less than an hour to put together for a really sophisticated update.
+This easy DIY project takes less than an hour to put together for a really sophisticated update to your ehh garden.

 Anyway.
 I gave it a much-needed makeover in early April.
 The winter had me a little lazy with pruning the palm trees and maintaining the mulch.
-A few planters, new pillows and a couple DIY projects later and I had a very vibrant front door area going on.
+A few planters, new pillows and a couple DIY projects later and I had a very vibrant garden area going on.

 This post contains affiliate links for your convenience.
 If you click on a link and make a purchase I earn a small commission to help me run this site at no cost to you.
 Read my full disclosure here.